-- Use the accelerator pedal to get to the higher speed.
-Push the button at the end of the lever and then release the button and the accelerator pedal.
-You'll now cruise at the higher speed. - Move the cruise switch from ON to R/A. Hold it there until you reach a desired speed and then release the switch.
-(To increase your speed in very small amounts, move the switch to R/A. Each time you do this, your vehicle will go about 1 mph (1.6 km/h) faster.)
+- Use the accelerator pedal to go to a higher speed.
+Move the cruise lever to SET/CST and then release the lever and the accelerator pedal.
+You'll now cruise at the higher speed. - Move the lever up to RES/ACC.
+Hold it there until you reach a desired speed and then release the lever.
+To increase your speed in very small amounts, move the lever up to RES/ACC one second at a time.
+Each time you do this, your vehicle will go about 1 mph (1.6 km/h) faster.

-The accelerate feature will only work after you have set the cruise control speed by pushing the SET CRUISE button.
+The accelerate feature will only work after you have set the cruise control speed by moving the cruise lever down to SET/CST.